 Texture

-Applying real photos or drawings to the surface of an object, rather than simple colors, allows you to create much more realistic 3D objects.
-RedGPU loads image files as BitmapTexture and applies them to objects using BitmapMaterial.
+By applying real photos or illustrations to an object's surface instead of simple colors, you can create much more realistic 3D objects.
+In RedGPU, image files are loaded as BitmapTexture and applied to objects using BitmapMaterial.

 1. Loading Images: BitmapTexture